Why Bali Is Popular Among German Digital Nomads

 - Flexible living environment

 Many German travelers appreciate Bali’s balance between productivity and lifestyle freedom.
+Travelers can also review Bali vs Thailand Visa: Which Is Better for Germans? for regional lifestyle comparisons.

 What Types of Digital Nomads Move to Bali?